 Still anxious about the future?
 Utilize more resources that aid you in finding advice, training and an online network of professionals.
 Don’t be afraid to reach out to someone who’s doing something that you might be interested in, and just ask for his or her advice.

 Regardless, keep moving forward.
 One foot in front of the other will get you somewhere.
 As Martin Luther King, Jr. said, “If you can’t fly then run, if you can’t run then walk, if you can’t walk then crawl, but whatever you do you have to keep moving forward.”
-Setting goals will not only build your resume and skill set, but will also help time pass more quickly.
+Setting goals will not only build your resume and skill set but will also help the time pass more quickly.

-There’s no sugar coating it: deployment is not easy.
+There’s no sugar-coating it: deployment is not easy.
 It is stressful, jarring and hard to get used to – but you will adapt.
 As long as you take care of yourself by adopting healthy habits, you will be better able to take care of your country, thus succeeding in your career as a military member.